afinemax/Astron_2024/README.md

 	- [ ] maybe make the pngs nan out detected RFI
   - [ ] Make a script to make `.h5` files with full resolution for a good fetch candidate.
   - [ ] Injection testing the pipeline.
-  - [ ] Make a script that can looks for detection parameters of other radio telescopes over the same time we were observing
   - [ ] Test the pipeline on Crab or Pulsar and compare the number of recovered vs. missed bursts.
   	- This would be a good test for our clustering methodology as well.
   - [ ] Combine data with other telescopes to measure fringes/localization.
   - [ ] Maybe make a docker container version of the pipeline.
   - [ ] Read more FRB papers.
-  - [ ] Read how the `single_pulse_search` works in `presto`, and how it determines the SNR
   - [ ] Make nicely formatted documentation for the pipeline.
   - [ ] Understand what happens when intra-channel Dispersion is dominate.
-  - [ ] Understand how our FRB search and CHIME's differ.
+  - [ ] Understand how our FRB search and CHIME's differ, IE with many antennas .
   - [ ] Make 'hip' popular science videos on reserach.
   - [ ] Understand Red vs White Noise.
 </details>